 Outgoing sessions to a CSCF will contain charging information in a P-Charging-Vector and possibly a P-Charging-Function-Address header.
+A P-Charge-Info header [52] can also be present.

 If the outgoing request is for a CSCF within the same trust domain as the CMS or MGC, the P-Charging-Vector header needs to be populated with the icid-value parameter.
 Since the originating BCID in the PacketCable 1.5 domain fulfills the uniqueness requirements for ICIDs, the CMS or MGC will use the BCID as the icid-value in the session request.